spoonerWeb/slug-extbase/README.md

 Whenever you create or update an Extbase model via a frontend form, the magic happens and the slug field will be updated like you configured it.

+## Kudos

+Thanks to [12bis3](https://www.12bis3.de) for the ideas to use interfaces and for the automatic slug update!